St Bridget's Church, West Kirby: Present day

 The church falls into the Anglo-Catholic tradition of the Church of England, being described as "moderate catholic" and "Liberal Modern Catholic".
 The parish is a member of Inclusive Church.

 Architecture

 Exterior

 The church is built in sandstone with a slate roof.
 Its plan consists of a west tower, a nave, north and south aisles, a chancel, a north chapel and a vestry.
 The chancel is not in line with the nave and it inclines to the north.
 The tower has a west door above which is a three-light Perpendicular window.
 The bell openings are paired and have two lights.
 A clock face is on the east side.
 The summit is embattled and has a gilded weathervane dated 1757.
 The porch has head-stops which represent Queen Victoria and Bishop William Jacobson.
-At the west end of the north aisle is a gargoyle representing Gladstone and Beaconsfield.
+At the west end of the north aisle is a gargoyle representing Gladstone and Disraeli.